 Various “abstract” thoughts on the “nature” of Organizations and Human Enterprises… Welcome your thoughts!

-Organizations, Well Being, Performance, Dysfunction, Efficiency, and Effectiveness
+Organizations, Well Being, (Competitive) Performance, Dysfunction, Efficiency, and Effectiveness

 An organization, an enterprise of individuals as a collective, is a social ecosystem.
 An organization is healthy and thriving based on people’s well being and performance.
 Well being is determined by human dysfunction, the less dysfunction, the more well being.
 Performance is determined by efficiency and effectiveness, the more efficient (means, velocity) and the more effective (ends, impact, quality), the better the performance.